 Becci is a Licensed Practical Nurse with 22 years of experience.
 She joined the MWI team in June 2019, providing remote nursing support for our providers serving the inmates at the South Dakota Department of Corrections facilities.

 Amber Dresbach, TMS Coordinator / Administrative Assistant

 Amber joined the MWI team in July 2020 to support the increasing administrative tasks of our growing organization, and stepped into the role of TMS Coordinator in 2021.
 Amber consults with potential clients about our TMS Therapy, explaining to them how it works, discussing insurance reimbursements, scheduling, and the potential benefits of undergoing treatment.
 She is also our lead TMS Treater, greeting our clients with friendly customer service and making their visits as pleasant as possible.
-In addition to her role with TMS, Amber answers phones, manages patient intakes, and supports our providers with all their office needs, Amber keeps things running smoothly in our Sioux Falls location.
+In addition to her role with TMS, Amber answers phones, manages patient intakes, and supports our providers with all their office needs, keeping things running smoothly in our Sioux Falls location.
 With twenty years as an Administrative Assistant and experience working in correctional facilities, her knowledge and skills pair well with the focus of MWI.
 We are pleased to have Amber as a member of our cooperative team of support staff!

 Our most recent addition to our Administrative Support Staff, Kimberlee joins our team in our Sioux Falls office to expand our capabilities in the office to offer the best patient care possible.
 With varied work experience, Kimberlee has worked as a Medical Laboratory Technician at the VA Hospital, served as a Residential Counselor, an Office Assistant, and also as a Family Engagement Coordinator.
 Upon meeting Kimberlee, our team unanimously agreed that her experience, compassionate demeanor, and drive to provide others with resources will be a great fit for our growing clinic.